projectcypress/cypress/derep_docs.md

 ## 2019 Measures
 The Exporter for the 2019 measures is based off of Cypress v4.
 The branch containing the Exporter is called `generate_cimpl_d8`.
 To set it up, change branches to `generate_cimpl_d8` by executing the command `git checkout generate_cimpl_d8` in the Cypress folder.
 Then, follow the instructions at https://github.com/projectcypress/cypress/wiki/Cypress-4-Install-Instructions, including the [bundle installation instructions](https://github.com/projectcypress/cypress/wiki/Cypress-4-Initial-Setup) (UMLS Credentials will be required to download the bundle).

+Things that need to get run in the Terminal for Cypress v4 to install a Measure Bundle
+* (In the Cypress directory): `bundle exec rails server`
+* (In the Cypress directory): `bundle exec rake jobs:work`
+* (In the js-ecqm-engine directory): `./bin/rabbit_worker.js`

 Note: The rails server, the job worker, and the `js-ecqm-engine` referenced above do not need to be running in order to run the Drupal 8 exporter.
 The only running service needed for the Drupal 8 exporter to work is the MongoDB server.

 ## 2020 Measures
 The Exporter for the 2020 measures is based off of Cypress v5.
 The branch containing the Exporter is called `generate_cimpl_d8_2020`.
 To set it up, change branches to `generate_cimpl_d8_2020` by executing the command `git checkout generate_cimpl_d8_2020` in the Cypress folder.
 Then, follow the instructions at https://github.com/projectcypress/cypress/wiki/Cypress-5-Install-Instructions, including the [bundle installation instructions](https://github.com/projectcypress/cypress/wiki/Cypress-5-Initial-Setup) (UMLS Credentials will be required to download the bundle).

+Things that need to get run in the Terminal for Cypress v5 to install a Measure Bundle
+* (In the Cypress directory): `bundle exec rails server`
+* (In the Cypress directory): `bundle exec rake jobs:work`
+* (In the cqm-execution-service directory): `yarn start`

 Note: The rails server, the job worker, and the `cqm-execution-service` referenced above do not need to be running in order to run the Drupal 8 exporter.
 The only running service needed for the Drupal 8 exporter to work is the MongoDB server.